sevenlabs-hq/carbon/README.md

 });
 ```

-In this more complex example, we’re specifying that the transaction must contain a `shared_accounts_route` instruction , but, by omitting `any` from the beginning, we show that we want it as the first instruction within the transaction.
+In this more complex example, we’re specifying that the transaction must contain a `shared_accounts_route` instruction, but, by omitting `any` from the beginning, we show that we want it as the first instruction within the transaction.
 Additionally, one of the inner instructions of it must be a `swap_event` instruction, and it must be the last inner instruction within `shared_accounts_route`.
+When making a schema, you should list all the instructions that you are interested in, as well as those that help you identify the transaction as useful.

 This schema showcases the recursive complexity and flexibility of Carbon’s transaction schemas.